wseaton/configmap-generator-operator/readme.md

           # the rest of the rules
 ```

-Next we define the install strategy (in this case we are using a deployment), alongisde the permissions that our operator service account needs at runtime.
+Next we define the install strategy (in this case we are using a deployment), alongside the permissions that our operator service account needs at runtime.

 ```yaml
       deployments: